aleshaleksey/fansys23/monsters-npcs/humanoids.md

 - Add +1 to CHA.
 - Add low light vision.
 - Add resistance to poison, poisoned, bleeding.
-- Add "[Elementalism: Elemental Touch](../06-abilities.md#touch-elemental-touch)" of an element of your chice.
+- Add "[Elementalism: Elemental Touch](../06-abilities.md#touch-elemental-touch)" of an element of your choice.

 ___
 ### Beast folk